kooljay82/ugly-calendar/README.md

 ## Why??

-There are so many good and beautiful libraries of datepicker out there.
-But some of them are just made for specific framework or import some big library to use datepicker.
-So I decide to make datepicker in JS.
+There are so many good and beautiful libraries of 'daterangepicker' out there.
+But some of them are just made for specific frameworks or import some big libraries to use 'daterangepicker'.
+So I decide to make 'daterangepicker' with JS.
 It might be not easy and beautiful.
 But It will be powerful.
-(I hope...)
+(That's my hope...)

 I hope it can be 'dev-kit' and 'library' both.
 It's up to you!
-If you have to edit lots of things, you can implement this codebase, or you can use files inside 'lib' directory.
+If you have to edit lots of things, you can implement this codebase, or you can use files inside 'lib' directory directly (2020.04.29 / currently not supported).

 ## Example